spectrocloud/librarium/docs/docs-content/vertex/install-palette-vertex/airgap/kubernetes-airgap-instructions.md

 Use the following steps to validate the airgap setup process completed successfully.

-1. Log in to your OCI registry and verify the Palette images and packs are available.
+1. Log in to your OCI registry and verify the VerteX images and packs are available.

 2. Verify the manifest file is accessible from the file server.
-The manifest file is required for the Palette installation process.
+The manifest file is required for the VerteX installation process.
 The screenshot below is an example of a file server hosting the unzipped manifest content.
 The example is using Caddy as the file server.

   ![Example of a file server hosting the unzipped manifest content](/enterprise-version_airgap_airgap-instructions_file-server-caddy.png)

-3. Ensure your file server is accessible from the environment you are installing Palette.
+3. Ensure your file server is accessible from the environment you are installing VerteX.
 Use the following command to verify the manifest content is accessible from the file server.
 Replace the hostname or IP address below with your file server hostname or IP address.

   ```shell
   curl http://<hostname>:<port>/roar/nickfury/versions.yaml